ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 Running the client depends on how the server was started.

 ### 2.1 Server runs in local Docker container
-Go the Client directory from project Watson-NLP-Container
+Go the Client directory from project Watson-NLP-Container and pass the input text as a parameter to get sentiment and emotion analysis.
 ```
 cd Client
-python3 client.py
+python3 client.py "Watson NLP is awesome"
 ```
 ### 2.2 Server runs in OpenShift/k8 cluster
 First do a port forwarding to access the Watson NLP Runtime.